jamdoran/scanned_film_alignment/notes.md

 Notes:

-This program will process .mov and .avi files (haven't tested AVI) into a Jpeg stream, center them based on sprocket position and recreate a movie from the jpeg stream.
+This program will process .mov and .avi files (haven't tested an AVI file) into a Jpeg stream, center each jpeg files based on sprocket position and recreate a movie from the jpeg stream.
+Ffmpeg is used to extract and recreate the mov.
+Ffmpeg is run externally as a sub-process rather then using the python wrapper as the wrapper appears fairly slow in comparison.

 - You cannot process the same folder twice - already processed folders will be skipped
 - You can add new customer folders into a folder with already processed customer folders - only the new ones will be processed